 In the case of Sook Ching, it seems to me that although the victims were all Chinese, they were not targeted because of their ethnicity but because they were identified (by a flawed and ramshackle method) as individuals likely to resist Japanese rule.
 Many Chinese were 'screened' and released because they were judged to be harmless.
-Release in that way is not usually a characteristic of genocide.93
+Release in that way is not usually a characteristic of genocide.
+102

-Cribb's words allow us to have a thoughtful discussion, and he raises many valid points, which I will take a moment to counter here.
+These are all very good points which I will take a moment to counter here.
 Firstly, I argue that the very fact that Chinese men were targeted specifically is due to their race.
 It is true that there was significant Chinese resistance to Japanese rule; however, this is because there was a significant Japanese presence in China.
 Chinese people were not inherently more prone to dissent.
 The fact that Japan was occupying areas with large Chinese populations simply made it more likely that those pushing back against it would be Chinese.
-General Tomoyuki Yamashita, the man in charge of the Singaporean occupation, believed that Singaporean Chinese were more combatant due to a small group's strong resistance to Japanese occupation of the island.94 I argue that this misrepresents the population, as due to a demographic majority of Chinese in Singapore, it is most likely that any resistance group there would be primarily ethnic Chinese.
+General Tomoyuki Yamashita, the man in charge of the Singaporean occupation, believed that Singaporean Chinese were more combatant due to a small group's strong resistance to Japanese occupation of the island.
+I argue that this misrepresents the population, as due to a demographic majority of Chinese in Singapore, it is most likely that any resistance group there would be primarily ethnic Chinese.
+Perhaps if there had been an equally large diasporic community of Malays around East Asia that Japan conquered, we'd be having this discussion about ethnic Malays rather than ethnic Chinese.